Like so much of Warhammer‘s conception of Chaos, the eight-arrowed symbol of Chaos derives from Michael Moorcock’s writing.

 Science Fantasy 55 (October 1962)

 As for Moorcock’s suggestion that his use of the symbol matches ancient usage, I have been unable to find any evidence to support the idea.
-There are certainly ancient symbols based on radial designs with eight spokes, such as the Dharma Chakra, Star of Lakshmi or Star of Ishtar, but none of these incorporates arrows or represents Chaos.
+There are certainly ancient symbols based on radial designs with eight spokes, such as the Dharmachakra or Star of Lakshmi in Hinduism and sign of An or Star of Inanna in Mesopotamian religion.
+None of these, however, incorporates arrows or represents Chaos.

 There are, of course, later depictions of the symbol.
 TSR used it in early printings of Deities and Demigods (1980), with Moorcock’s permission**, and Chaosium used it in its licensed Elric RPG, Stormbringer (1981).
 Warhammer has also used the symbol extensively, though without the permission of its creator.